top of page

 Step 1: Morning Check-In with Smell Training

-Begin each day with intentional smell training, a scientifically proven method that engages your brain's neuroplasticity to rebuild olfactory connections.
+Begin each day with intentional smell training, a scientifically proven method that engages your brain's neuroplasticity to rebuild olfactory connections (Vance et al., 2023; Moura et al., 2025; Pekala et al., 2016).

-• Gather four distinct smells (e.g., citrus, rose, eucalyptus, and clove).
+• Gather four distinct smells (e.g., lemon, rose, eucalyptus, and clove).

 • Spend 20-30 seconds smelling each scent, focusing your mind entirely on the experience.
 Visualize or recall the scent clearly.